psygreg/shader-booster/README.md

 Compatible only with systems running **bash**, **zsh** or **fish** as their default shell.

-## Systems known to be compatible on their default settings
+## Systems known to be compatible on their default settings and latest versions

 - Ubuntu (base and official flavours)
 - Linux Mint